InfiniSynapse Complete Guide

 The 4 core data analysis techniques

-Every data analysis technique falls into one of four categories.
+Every entry in a catalog of data analysis techniques falls into one of four categories.
 The names matter less than the question each one answers.
-If you remember the question, you will always know which one you need.
+If you remember the question, you will always know which technique you need.

 Technique 1